DomenDolar/ISAU/README.md

    - must independently create data for user (name, second name, buirth date, sex, ...)
 Each user must have it own picture and this picture must be generated - should not exists like https://www.thispersondoesnotexist.com/.
    - the user should have a “heartbeat” through which the user can learn and control

-   Creating user should be a AI process.
+   Creating user should be a AI process. (maybe using phyton, macro recorder, ...)

 2. Internet service (service on internet which user can use)
     - sign up, log in and log out from the servce